-15.6 Appointment of Auditors
+16.6 Appointment, Removal and Remuneration of Auditors

-The Joint Policy Statement requires that the appointment, removal and remuneration of auditors must be approved by a majority of an overseas company's members or other body that is independent of the board of directors, for example the supervisory board in systems that have a two tier board structure.
+The Core Shareholder Protection Standards under Appendix 3 to the Listing Rules requires that the appointment, removal and remuneration of auditors must be approved by a majority of an issuer's members or other body that is independent of the board of directors, for example the supervisory board in systems that have a two tier board structure.
 Australian law does not require two tier board structures.

-The Constitution provides that the members of the Company may, at any general meetings, convened and held in accordance with the Constitution, remove the auditors by special resolution at any time before the expiration of the term of office and shall, by ordinary resolution, at that meeting appoint new auditors in its place for the remainder of the term.
+The Constitution provides that the members of the Company may, at any general meetings, convened and held in accordance with the Constitution, remove the auditors by ordinary resolution at any time before the expiration of the term of office and shall, by ordinary resolution, at that meeting appoint new auditors in its place for the remainder of the term.